 His question: how often do Muslims pray versus how often do they claim to pray?
 In the March 2014 issue of Social Forces, Brennan said he found prayer was overreported in the Muslim world in a similar way to how church attendance was overreported in North America.

 Brenner's 2011 study asked do people go to church as much as they say they do?
 To measure the gap between word and deed, Brenner examined two types of data from 1975-2008.
 The first were traditional surveys asking people how often they attended religious services.
 The second type of data was collected by having participants keep a time diary.
 (This was a sneakier way of finding out what people were really doing, say, on Sunday morning at 9:30.)

 The differences between the two data sets were remarkable.
 Phillip found that between 35 and 45 percent of those surveyed said they went to church regularly, while the time diary method revealed that only about 25 percent of Americans actually attend weekly services.
 That means there's a gap of 10 to 18 percentage points between those Americans who say they go to church, and those who go to church.
 When he put this data in global perspective, Brenner found that the trend of overreporting is unique to the US and Canada.

-In 2012, NPR's Shankar Vedantam suggested it may be similar to our relationship to flossing: "[l]ots of people say they do it, not many people actually do."
+NPR's Shankar Vedantam suggested it may be similar to our relationship to flossing: "Lots of people say they do it, not many people actually do."

 In other words, when a religious person is asked, "Do you do religious stuff?" the question she actually hears is, "Are you the kind of person who does religious stuff?"

-If Brennan's research is any indication, lots of people in North America and the Middle East perceive themselves as the kind of people who do religious stuff — even when they're not actually doing anything.
+If Brennan's and PRRI's research are any indication, lots of people in North America and the Middle East perceive themselves as the kind of people who do religious stuff — even when they're not actually doing anything.